georgekinnear/cj-meta-analysis/lit-search/README.md

 ## Search strategy

-### lens.org
+### Database search

-This searches various datbases (including Crossref), looking at all fields, including title, abstract, keywords and full text.
+The Lens (lens.org) searches various databases, including Crossref.
+Searches can look for keyword matches in all fields, including title, abstract, keywords and full text.

 An initial search for the following keyword combinations:

-- "comparative judgement" OR "comparative judgment"
+> "comparative judgement" OR "comparative judgment"
+>
+> OR
+>
+> ("pairwise comparisons" OR "paired comparisons") AND "Bradley" AND "Terry"
+>
-- ("pairwise comparisons" OR "paired comparisons") AND "Bradley" AND "Terry"  (The inclusion of Bradley+Terry is to ensure there is some use of the Bradley-Terry model to combine the paired comparisons.)
+> _(The inclusion of Bradley+Terry is to ensure there is some use of the Bradley-Terry model to combine the paired comparisons.)_

 was filtered for publications from 2000 onwards, giving 1156 results: https://link.lens.org/ivKDS6EocKk

-Checking the first 50 results, only 1 or 2 were actually relevant.
-To make the search more manageable, we refined the query so that Bradley-Terry is always required:
+Checking the first 50 results, only 1 or 2 were actually relevant (many results mentioned a "comparative judgement" only in the sense of making one comparison, rather than describing the paired comparisons approach).

+To make the search more manageable, we refined the query so that a mention of Bradley-Terry is always required:
 > (("comparative judgment") OR ("comparative judgement") OR ("paired comparisons") OR ("pairwise comparisons") AND "Bradley" AND "Terry")

 This gives 210 results, with the publication year filter removed: https://link.lens.org/dypRiEumdok